 3. Clocking or digital monitoring.

-To maintain tabs on the other person, one individual uses social media sites such as Instagram and Snapchat.
-They are continuously messaging or texting the other person, and they want immediate responses.
+To keep tabs on the other person, one uses social media sites such as Instagram and Snapchat.
+They continuously text the other person, and they want immediate responses.

 Someone chooses a conflict with the other.
-As a result, one person’s behavior may change in order to avoid offending the other.
+As a result, one person’s behavior may change to avoid offending the other.

-Unwanted, undesired, and uninvited behavior is used by one person to make the other feel unsafe.
+One person uses unwanted, undesired, and uninvited behavior to make the other feel unsafe.
 They may utilize catcalls to make offensive comments about the other’s body or to make unwanted physical advances.

 One person tries to control the other by instilling fear or timidity in them.
 They could try to keep the other person hidden from friends and family, or they might threaten violence or a breakup.